ysmood/nokit/readme.md

         	# For more info, see https://github.com/ashtuchkin/iconv-lite
         	resEncoding: 'auto'

-        	# It's string, object or buffer, optional.
+        	# It's string, object, stream or buffer, it's optional.
 When it's an object,
         	# The request will be 'application/x-www-form-urlencoded'.
         	reqData: null

         	# auto end the request.
         	autoEndReq: true

-        	# Readable stream.
-        	reqPipe: null

         	# Writable stream.
         	resPipe: null